ryanbahniuk/sassaby/README.md

 }
 ```

-Standalone Mixins are mixins that do define new rules, like this:
+Standalone Mixins are mixins that define new rules, like this:

 ```scss
 @mixin align-right($label) {